 Soho Theatre, Soho (most of the time)

-For a consistent freshet of sketch comedy — from Crybabies to Norris and Parker — it's got to be good old Soho Theatre.
-You might end up watching it in the boiling hot attic room, or the cavernous main auditorium but there's always lashing of it, and it's invariably very, very good.
+For a consistent freshet of sketch comedy — from Crybabies to Norris and Parker — it's got to be good old Soho Theatre (see top of this article).
+You might end up watching it in the boiling hot attic room, or the cavernous main auditorium but there's always lashings of it, and it's invariably very, very good.
 Soho Theatre

 Sketch Off!
 (January-spring)